scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 The preparatory task of the representatives of the voting ASes (short: the voters) is to generate the necessary certificates.

 **Important:** Before generating the certificates, all voters need to agree on a preliminary TRC policy, in particular on the **validity period of the TRC**.
-This is necessary because all the certificates that are generated in advance must **cover the full TRC validity period**.
+This is necessary because all the certificates that are generated in advance MUST **cover the full TRC validity period**.
 The other policy values could be amended during the ceremony itself.

-Each representative of a voting AS must create the following keys and certificates:
+Each representative of a voting AS MUST create the following keys and certificates:

 - A sensitive voting private key, and a certificate holding the corresponding public key.
 - A regular voting private key, and a certificate holding the corresponding public key.